sez11a/liferay-docs/userGuide/en/chapters/05-dynamic-data-lists.markdown

 ![Figure 5.6: The spreadsheet view](../../images/05-ddl-spreadsheet-view.png)

-Now, as useful as this default display is, and it's certainly useful for my To Do list and my Memo notes, it can be an awkward way to ask my Volunteers to sign up.
+Now, as useful as this default display is, and it's certainly useful for my to do list and my memo notes, it can be an awkward way to ask my volunteers to sign up.
 In fact, any time I want other Listies to interact with my lists and contribute responses, I really just want a simple form to show them.
-They don't need to see the full range of responses to what others have said.
+They don't need to see the full range of responses.
 And in some cases, it can be hazardous to your health for everyone to see the responses.
 Then you don't have to explain why your sister-in-law won't work with your brother on the same task because of his B.O. problem.

 ### Using Data List Forms

 For those moments you just don't want others to see your lists in the standard Dynamic Data List Display, Liferay provides the Dynamic Data List Forms portlet.
 Unlike the data list display, the forms portlet is tailored to entering new records.
 When you deploy that data list for your users to sign up for a retreat, or your family members to volunteer to help you move, using the data list form allows you to simplify the sign-up process and hide the contents of the list.

 Using the Dynamic Data List Form is exactly the same as using the Web Content Display portlet: just set it up, point it to a list (either existing or new), and let it go.
-However, unlike the Web Content Display portlet, the Dynamic Data List Forms portlet may not be installed already in your portlet.
+However, unlike the Web Content Display portlet, the Dynamic Data List Forms portlet may not be installed already in your portal.
 If not, just head over to *Plugins Installation* in the *Server Administration* section of your Control Panel.
 You should be able to find it there, install it, and deploy away.

 If you're not a Listie, and you happen to be deploying custom lists in an environment that requires approval from other users, then it's not enough to just create the list and display a form.
 What you need is a real integration with Workflow.
 Now, we talk so much about Workflow in other places, that we won't bore you with the details here, but you should know that Workflow integrates smoothly with Dynamic Data Lists.

 ### Using Workflow

 Liferay integrates the powerful features of workflow and the data capabilities of dynamic data lists in *Kaleo Forms*.
-Workflow is not directly enabled in the dynamic data list portlets, instead allowing you to build custom forms backed by a data list.
+Workflow is not directly enabled in the dynamic data list portlets by default, instead allowing you to focus on building custom forms backed by a data list.
 You can then deploy custom workflows to the form and its data.
 Though Kaleo Forms is only available in Enterprise Edition, you can still apply a workflow to a list when creating it.
 See the section on Workflow for more information.

 If you are a Listie, or a `list.it` developer, then you're less interested in the intricacies of workflow, and more excited about showing your lists to the world.
 That is, in fact, the reason you created `list.it` in the first place, right?